KrishnaManju/Interview-questions/interview-questions.md

  HTML5 is a specification which has following features

- - delivers rich content withot need of additional plugins like FLASH
+ - delivers rich content without the need of additional plugins like FLASH
  - introduced a new concept "web workers"
  -

  *Standard and Quirks mode*

+ * Explain the difference between SVG and Canvas?*

+ *